Our Verdict

 What Other Binoculars Should You Consider?

-We found few reasons to complain about these binoculars.
-We think they will please pretty much everyone, from those looking for their first pair of binoculars to those that have been geeking out about good optics for years.
-However, if you're on an even tighter budget, you might like the Celestron Nature DX 8x42.
+We found very few reasons to complain about these binoculars.
+We think they will please pretty much anyone, from those looking for their first pair of binoculars to those who have been geeking out about good optics for years.
+However, Vortex's next step up in its line, the Vortex Viper HD 8x42, offers even more impressive performance, although it is over double the price of the Diamondback.
+If you're on a tighter budget, you might like the Celestron Nature DX 8x42.
+They aren't Diamondbacks, but they are a good base pair of binoculars that would be sufficient for a lot of needs.